 How to Uninstall WordPress from cPanel?

 cPanel is an online graphical user interface (GUI).
-It is designed as a control panel to simplify the website hosting process. cPanel enables users to publish websites, manage domains, create and organize web files.
+It is designed as a control panel to simplify the website hosting process. cPanel enables users to publish websites, manage domains, and create and organize web files.
 Several hosting providers automatically distribute cPanel in their hosting package.

 Below is a step-by-step tutorial to uninstall WordPress from your cPanel.